 GoCardless Merchant Agreement

-We know that terms & conditions can be lengthy and difficult to read, so above each section of legal terms (the numbered paragraphs, with no background), we’ve set out (in a light blue box) a brief, plain-English summary of the key points for that section of the legal terms.
-Note that the legal terms will always be the binding terms, and the explanation (in the light blue boxes) is there to help you understand the legal terms, but is non-binding.
+We know that terms & conditions can be lengthy and difficult to read, so above each section of legal terms (the numbered paragraphs, with no background), we’ve set out (in a light grey box) a brief, plain-English summary of the key points for that section of the legal terms.
+Note that the legal terms will always be the binding terms, and the explanation (in the light grey boxes) is there to help you understand the legal terms, but is non-binding.
 Any questions, please get in touch via our usual support contact options.

 In a nutshell, we promise to provide you with payment processing services, and you promise to be nice, pay amounts due to us and provide us with information we need.
 The relationship between us is also totally separate from the relationship you have with your customers to provide goods or services – we’re not involved in the actual supply of any goods and services to your customer and any disputes about those should be resolved directly between you and that customer.
 We have no involvement in or liability for the contractual arrangements between you and your customers.